Oaks Civic Association

 Although the annual BOCA Easter Egg Hunt has been postponed until next year, we invite you to participate in a socially distanced Easter Egg Scavenger Hunt and help our youngest residents and families have some fun.
 If you would like to participate, just place a picture of an Easter Egg in your front window.
 Create your own artwork or print one of four options included in this PDF.

-joined neighborhoods across the country in “Bear Hunting” – a great family
+Oaks has joined neighborhoods across the country in “Bear Hunting” – a

-activity to make neighborhood bike rides and walks more fun during this
+great family activity to make neighborhood bike rides and walks more

-a sign and a teddy bear in their windows so children can hunt for
+a teddy bear in their windows so children can hunt for bears during

-bears during their walks.
-The teddy bear idea was inspired by a popular
+their walks.
+The teddy bear idea was inspired by a popular children’s

-children’s book and song.
-Families on Bartlett and Milford have started
+book and song.
+Families on Bartlett and Milford have started a Tiger

 eggs.
 After this weekend, we invite you to replace eggs with this